-It is recommended that, early in the case, counsel should advise key decision makers about the burdens of a corporate designee deposition and stress the importance of producing a well-prepared and articulate witness.
-Ideally, given the harmful consequences that can flow from the deposition of an ill-prepared designee, outside counsel and inside counsel should work together throughout the deposition process to select and prepare the right person to serve as designee.
+It is recommended that, early in the case, counsel advise key decision makers about the burdens of a corporate designee deposition and stress the importance of producing a wellprepared and articulate witness.
+Ideally, given the harmful consequences that can flow from the deposition of an ill-prepared designee, trial counsel and in-house counsel should work together throughout the deposition process to select and prepare the right person to serve as designee.

-Mr. Shuster is a Principal of Kramon & Graham, P.A., a full service civil litigation and transactions firm.
-This article is a summary only, and should be used for informational purposes only.
+Mr. Shuster is the Managing Principal of Kramon & Graham, P.A.
+This article is a summary only and should be used for informational purposes only.
 The information above is not legal advice and should not be relied on for that purpose.
 For specific legal advice for your particular circumstances and concerns, you should consult an attorney.